phetsims/vector-addition/doc/model.md

 The _Equations_ screen has a couple of differences in how the student manipulates vectors:

-* Vectors are pre-populated on the graph; the student does not add and remove vectors.
+* Vectors are pre-populated on the scene; the student does not add and remove vectors.
-* Vectors can be moved directly on the graph, but their other properties must be changed using spinners.
+* Vectors can be moved directly on the scene, but their other properties must be changed using spinners.

 In Cartesian snap mode:

-* the graph shows vectors labeled a&#8407;, b&#8407;, and c&#8407;
+* the scene shows vectors labeled a&#8407;, b&#8407;, and c&#8407;
 * base vectors are provided for a&#8407; and b&#8407;
 * x and y components can be changed for base vectors; range is [-10,10], integers
 * coefficients can be changed for a&#8407; and b&#8407;; range is [-5,5], integers